-Fishburn coking plant was built in 1954 alongside the colliery to produce high grade coke for industry and a coke for the domestic market called Sunbrite as well as other byproducts from the coking process such as town gas which was supplied directly to the nearby Winterton Hospital and to the national grid.
+Fishburn coking plant was built in 1954 alongside the colliery to produce high grade coke for industry and a coke for the domestic market called Sunbrite as well as other by products from the coking process such as town gas which was supplied directly to the nearby Winterton Hospital and to the national grid.

 Fishburn Colliery closed in 1975 and the Coke works about ten years later.
+The locomotive left there in 1973 and moved to Blackhall Colliery on the Durham coast before moving to Fishburn Coke Works in May 1974.

 The locomotive moved to the Embsay & Bolton Abbey Steam Railway where in 1997 it hauled the first works train to Bolton Abbey before being involved in the opening services in May of that year.